ovotech/circleci-orbs/terraform/README.md

 - path: Path the the terraform module to run the plan in
 - workspace: Terraform workspace to run the command in (default: 'default')
-- label: A friendly name for the environment this plan is for.
+- label: An optional friendly name for the environment this plan is for.
 This must be set if there are multiple plans in a job with the same path and workspace.
 - backend_config_file: Comma separated list of terraform backend config files
 - backend_config: Comma separated list of backend configs, e.g. foo=bar
 - var_file: Comma separater list of terraform var files